 G’day everyone, how are you all?
 I’m sorry for the lack of recipes lately but I have been concentrating on my little family and haven’t had the motivation.
 My beautiful little boy lost his daddy a few months ago and it came as a huge shock to all.
 H is still so little and has taken it all very well.

-We are happy to be getting back in the swing of things and today we bring you a new recipe that we love and make all the time.
+Today we bring you a new recipe that we love and make.
 Homemade natural yoghurt.

 We always eat natural yoghurt but H loves the little suckable pouches from the supermarket.
 I try to avoid them as much as possible because they are full of sugar.
 I’m sure he doesn’t particularly love the taste, its more the novelty of the little pouches.